 Really Cool Stuff You Need to Know

 Prepare Your Family for Survival is chock full of fantastic illustrations.
-What no one knows is that the source of many of these drawings are photographs of Linda’s own prepping supplies and gear.
+What no one knows is that the source of many of these drawings are photographs of Linda’s own prepping supplies and survival gear.
 I know, because I saw them during my recent visit to her lovely home in Utah.

 Linda and Gaye – Two Common Sense Prepper Gals